About Fringe(ish) Fat Positive Yoga

 We respect and affirm our differences in ability, gender, race, culture and experiences while honoring our shared desire for community and care.

-We acknowledge that yoga is a spiritual, mental and cultural practice that's origins date back to at least 1000 BCE in what is now known as India, focused on stilling the mind and connecting to universal consciousness.
+We acknowledge that yoga is a spiritual, mental and cultural practice that's origins date back to at least 900 BCE in the Indus Valley, focused on stilling the mind and connecting to universal consciousness.

 Shannon is a non-indigenous practitioner and student, sharing their practice to the best of their ability, and acknowledge that they may not always get it right.
 Shannon welcomes correction, and encourage students to also practice with folks who are indigenous yoga practitioners and teachers.